SpotlightKid/nexus-challenge.osamc.de/pages/prizes.md

 -->

-We are very happy to announce, that we have a very desirable and valuable hardware prize waiting for the winner of the competition!
+We are very happy to announce, that we have a very desirable and valuable hardware prize waiting for the winners of the competition!

+The winners of the first, second and third prize will be announced at the [Sonoj Convention](https://sonoj.org) and their fame and glory spread over the internets.

 # First Prize